chrisbroski/polymath/notes.md

         arg.x.desc: 'A real important number'
         arg.a.desc: 'A list of numbers.
 Will use the second.' arg.more.stuff.desc: 'Optional.'
+        arg.thing: 10

         = x + a[2]

+The *arg* object can be developed inside the function by adding descriptions and assigning defulat values.
+Any value with a default assigned is considered optional.

 ###Public Functions